taufikmy27/taufikmy27.github.io/_posts/2023-06-27-helloworld.md

 Hello, world!
 Taufik's here, an alien &#x1F47D; trying to make contact with you!
 Finally I have a way to do that which is this personal website, very excited!

 This first posting is to test whether it works or not haha.
 I will try to write my experiences and projects in this site.
-Hopefully you will enjoy reading the posts here as I do for writing it.
+Hopefully you wilçl enjoy reading the posts here as I do for writing it.

 Oh, you also can contact me through my social medias that you can find on the left-bottom corner of this site.
 Don't hesitate to contact me ^^